NBA 2K15: Coaching advice

 A new coach satisfaction system has been introduced that provides real-time feedback based on the MyPlayer's court performance.
-MyPlayer is mentored by Los Angeles Clippers head coach Doc Rivers, who will either praise or admonish the player based on their gameplay.
+MyPlayer is mentored by former Los Angeles Clippers head coach Doc Rivers, who will either praise or admonish the player based on their gameplay.

 Development

 The game included a pre-order bonus pack which includes 5,000 Virtual Currency (VC), 2 MyTEAM card packs, a choice of an International MyTEAM card or rookie Kevin Durant, and MyPLAYER jerseys inspired by Durant.
-On August 6, 2014, it was announced that Crew will be back in the game for current-gen consoles, then on August 7, 2014 it was announced that the game would have a new mode called MyLeague, which is similar to NBA 2K14's GM mode, but with added customization and improvements.
+On August 6, 2014, it was announced that Crew will be back in the game for current-gen consoles, then on August 7, 2014, it was announced that the game would have a new mode called MyLeague, which is similar to NBA 2K14's GM mode, but with added customization and improvements.
 New RPG elements have also been introduced to the game, such as the conversation system and press conferences.
-On September 17, 2014 it was announced a face scanning system would be introduced into the game, allowing players to add their own likeness into the game.
+On September 17, 2014, it was announced a face scanning system would be introduced into the game, allowing players to add their own likeness into the game.
 There is a MyNBA2K15 mobile app that came out along with the game.
 It was also announced in August 2014 that the PC version would essentially be the same as the Xbox One and PlayStation 4 versions, making use of graphical enhancements first introduced in the eighth-generation versions of NBA 2K14.

 The soundtrack was curated by Pharrell Williams.